Charles Schwab Business Accounts

 Orlando, FL 32862-8291

 Once Schwab receives the completed form, it will process the application.
-A few business days are needed for this.
-When Schwab finishes, it will send the account number to the individuals listed on the account application.
-That account number can be used to log into the account via the website or mobile app.
+This usually takes a few business days.
+When the review is finished, Schwab will send the account number to the people listed on the application.
+This account number can be used to log into the account on the website or mobile app.

 Charles Schwab Website